 Topics Covered

-Understand why trials within subjects violate independence and inflate Type I errors.
+Understand why trials within subjects violate independence and how ignoring this hierarchy inflates Type I errors.

 Random Intercepts